 Q-View Imager Pro temperature regulation, image stacking, notifications and internal illumination.

-Discover, name, focus, calibrate and update firmware for Q-View imagers.
+Discover, name, focus, capture dark fields and update firmware for Q-View imagers.

 Create, delete, or edit user accounts.

 Disable User Accounts:

 User login will no longer be required to use Q-View Software.